 - Both Passes have a downloadable brochure and list all the sights and benefits available.

 How much do they cost?

 *** One of the places that you still have to queue is the Tower of Notre Dame.
 This is because you climb the steps in groups of about 20, every 15 minutes or so.
-The steps are narrow and there is no access for wheelchairs or strollers, so if you have disabled members in your party or children with you, this is a consideration.
+The steps are narrow and there is no access for wheelchairs or strollers, so if you have disabled members in your party or children with you, they will not be allowed.

-We opted to take a two day Museum Pass as we planned to do a lot of walking, which we did on the third day, visiting the other places we wanted to see, though not necessarily go inside.
+We opted to take a two day Museum Pass as we planned to do a lot of walking, We used our third day to visit the other places we wanted to see, at least from outside.

 Parks and gardens